Campervan Solar Panel from Wildworx - Perfect for your Camper Conversion

 - Portable solar panels

-A Semi Flexible Solar Panel can be mounted to the roof of your van or campervan.
-They can be mounted on your pop-top roof.
+Semi Flexible Solar Panels are thinner and have a flexible ETFE coating which allows them to be mounted to the uneven roof of your van or pop up roof of your campervan.
+They are very thin at 3-4mm thick.
 This way they’ll be always exposed to the sun, so they’ll be charging while you are driving too.
 They are a permanent addition to your campervan.

 Portable solar panels are stored in your camper van while driving and you can only position them at the campsite or wherever you have stopped.
 We have noticed that many owners of campervans or kombis that are used as Day Vans choose to go for the portable solar panels instead of permanent solar panels.